Sarin-Bhattarai/personal-portfolio/README.md

 8- We added animation for sidebar and warpped the component with necessary styling.

 9- We are building Hero component and applying required styling for user-friendly.

+10- We are using useScroll hook provided by framer-motion for animation between page changing from parallax.

+11- useTransform creates a MotionValue that takes the output of one or more other MotionValues and changes it some way.